Failure to track a stable AMOC state under rapid climate change: Discussion

 \section{Discussion}

-In this study, we argue that AMOC tipping is dependent on the radiative forcing path (i.e., climate change scenario) and not governed by a specific global warming threshold.
-To demonstrate this, we presented an analysis of a slow CO$_2$ ramp (+0.5~ppm~yr$^{-1}$) simulation using the Community Earth System Model.
-In this simulation, the GMST anomaly reaches +5.5$^{\circ}$C and the AMOC remains stable throughout, while under the RCP4.5 and RCP8.5 scenario simulations the AMOC starts to collapse at +2.2$^{\circ}$C and +2.8$^{\circ}$C warming \cite{vanWesten2025e}, respectively.
-These RCP warming levels are much lower than the maximum warming in the CO$_2$ ramp simulation, showing that AMOC tipping is affected by the radiative forcing path.
-This result corroborates early work using idealised climate models \cite{Stocker1997}, while now being demonstrated with a much more comprehensive climate model.
+In this study, we argue that an AMOC collapse is dependent on the radiative forcing path (i.e., climate change scenario) and not governed by a specific global warming threshold.
+To demonstrate this, we presented an analysis of CO$_2$ ramp simulations using the Community Earth System Model, where the CO$_2$ concentration was increased up to four times preindustrial levels at different rates.
+In the slow CO$_2$ ramp (+0.5~ppm~yr$^{-1}$) simulation, the GMST anomaly reaches +5.5$^{\circ}$C and the AMOC remains stable throughout, while for the faster CO$_2$ ramps (+2.5~ppm~yr$^{-1}$ and +5.0~ppm~yr$^{-1}$) the AMOC starts to collapse at +2.0$^{\circ}$C. This GMST anomaly is much lower than the maximum warming in the slow CO$_2$ ramp, showing that an AMOC collapse is determined by the radiative forcing path and specifically the forcing rate.
+Comparable results are found under the standard climate change scenarios of RCP2.6 (stable AMOC) and RCP4.5 and RCP8.5 (collapsing AMOC), where we note that these RCPs have different forcing agent (CO$_2$, methane, aerosols) pathways that all affect the AMOC \cite{Menary2020,Hassan2021,Hankel2025}.
+Our result corroborates early work using idealised climate models \cite{Stocker1997}, while now being demonstrated with a much more comprehensive climate model.

 Present-day and projected warming simulations using CMIP6 models show substantial AMOC weakening \cite{Caesar2018, Weijer2020, Bonan2025, Michel2025, Dijkstra2026} and possibly an AMOC collapse \cite{Romanou2023,Drijfhout2025}.
-For the CESM under relatively rapid radiative forcing conditions ($\geq$ RCP4.5 and $\overline{F_H} = 0.45$~Sv), the near-surface water is getting lighter much faster than the interior of the Atlantic Ocean, resulting in a shutdown of the adiabatic pathways followed by an AMOC collapse \cite{vanWesten2025e}.
+For the CESM under relatively rapid radiative forcing changes ($\geq$ +2.5~ppm~yr$^{-1}$ and $\overline{F_H} = 0.45$~Sv), the near-surface water is getting lighter much faster than the interior of the Atlantic Ocean, resulting in a shutdown of the adiabatic pathways followed by an AMOC collapse.
 When the imposed radiative forcing is sufficiently slow, both the interior and surface waters adjust their densities accordingly such that they support a relatively strong adiabatic AMOC.
 With an idealised AMOC model subjected to heat and freshwater forcing, we illustrated how the interplay between the changing forcing and the changing climate state can alter the system's stability landscape in a way that leads to rate-dependent AMOC tipping.